bekk/bekk-christmas/post/elm/wip-inbound-ports.md

 ```

 We define our port, `helloFromJS`, and our `subscriptions`.
 Next step is to tap into the elm lifecycle.
-You can maybe see that we started a little bit already, by telling the `subscription` function that it should send the `HelloFromJS` `Msg` when it receives a message from the `helloFromJS` port.
+You can see that we started a little bit already, by telling the `subscription` function that it should send the `HelloFromJS` `Msg` when it receives a message from the `helloFromJS` port.
-Every time JavaScript sends a message to elm, the port `helloFromJS` will receive it, and the `HelloFromJS` message will be called.
+Every time JavaScript sends a message to elm, the port `helloFromJS` will receive it, and the `update` function will be called with the `HelloFromJS` message.

 ```elm